abpframework/abp/docs/en/Blog-Posts/2019-06-19 v0_18_Release/Post.md

 * Added multi-language support for the docs module.
 Used it for the [ABP documentation](https://docs.abp.ip).

 See the [GitHub Release Notes](https://github.com/abpframework/abp/releases/tag/0.18.0) for all features, enhancements & bugfixes in this release.

+## Road Map

+One thing related to the ABP v1.0 release is .NET Core / ASP.NET Core 3.0 releases.
+According to the [.NET Core road map](https://github.com/dotnet/core/blob/master/roadmap.md), 3.0 release has been scheduled for September 2019.

+ASP.NET Core comes with big changes and features.
+As a big breaking change, it will [only run on .NET Core](https://github.com/aspnet/Announcements/issues/324) (dropping .net standard support), so it can not work with full .net framework.

+We had declared before to release v1.0 in 2019 Q2.
+The main works we should do are;

+* Fill the gaps in current features.
+* Refactor & improve the current APIs.
+* Fix known bugs.
+* Complete the documentation & tutorials.

+In addition to the work we should do, we are also considering to wait ASP.NET Core 3.0 release.
+Because, if we release ABP v1.0 before ASP.NET Core 3.0, we will have to release ABP v2.0 again in a short time and drop v1.0 support.